peakshift/bitcoin-ux/payments/lightning-payments.md

 Payment hashes are created by first randomly selecting some secret (preimage) and then hashing this to the payment hash.

 #### Payment preimage
 Think of this as the receipt that is provided on successful delivery of a payment.
 This receipt is held secretly by the recipient and only revealed on receipt of the payment that comes in across the network.

+The way it is revealed is by passing the preimage back up the route to the nodes who forwarded the payment down.
+This preimage allows each node to trustlessly collect the fees for their part of the route, and the preimage is passed all the way back up to the sender.
 The sender can confirm that a given preimage is the correct one for a payment by calculating the hash and comparing to the payment hash included in the invoice.

-_**Important:** if this secret is revealed before the payment is received, other participants in the network involved in routing this particular payment can steal the funds en route before it gets to its destination.
+_**Important:** if this secret is revealed before the payment is received, other participants in the network involved in routing this particular payment can steal the funds (note: confim this) en route before it gets to its destination.
 This could be done by passing the receipt (preimage) back up the chain without sending the payment forward to the recipient._

+#### Expiry time
+This is effectively a time limit past which the invoice becomes invalid.

+(Research how this is enforced.
+So far I'm only finding that the recipient discards the preimage, but this doesn't make sense in cases where the recipient isn't the one generating th preimage as with hodl invoices)

 --